wenleicao/wenleicao.github.io/_posts/2019-02-16-Troubleshoot_the_DAX_issue_Quickly_with_Profiler_and_beyond.md

 ---
 layout: post
-title: SQL Server Profiler for DAX troubleshooting
+title: Troubleshoot DAX issue quickly with SQL Server Profiler and beyond
 ---

 Assuming you are a developer of big organization, your Power BI dashboards were all built from one popular Tabular model.